Kim Basinger: Early life and modeling

 Basinger was born in Athens, Georgia, on December 8, 1953.
 Her mother, Ann Lee (née Cordell; 1925–2017), was a model, actress and swimmer who appeared in several Esther Williams films.
 Her father, Donald Wade Basinger (1923–2016), was a big band musician and loan manager; as a U.S. Army soldier, he landed in Normandy on D-Day.
 The middle of five children, she has two older brothers, Skip (b.
 1950) and Mick (b.
 1951), and two younger sisters, Barbara (b.
 1956) and Ashley (b.
 1959).
-Basinger's ancestry includes English, German, Swedish, and Ulster Scots.
+Basinger's ancestry includes English, German, and Ulster Scots.
 She was raised a Methodist.
 Basinger has described herself as extremely shy, which had a major effect on her during her childhood and young adulthood.
 She has said that her shyness was so extreme that she would faint if asked to speak in class.

 Basinger studied ballet from about age three to her mid-teens.
 By her mid-teens, she grew in confidence and successfully auditioned for the school cheerleading team.
 At 17, she entered America's Junior Miss Scholarship Pageant, won at the city level and was crowned Athens Junior Miss.
 While she didn't win at the state level, her beauty was profiled in the national program.
 She had competed at the state level for the Breck Scholarship and was featured in an ad for Breck in a joint portrait with her mother.

 Basinger was offered a modeling contract with the Ford Modeling Agency, but turned it down in favor of singing and acting, and enrolled at the University of Georgia.
 She soon reconsidered and went to New York to become a Ford model.
 Despite earning US$1,000 a day, Basinger never enjoyed modeling, saying: "It was very hard to go from one booking to another and always have to deal with the way I looked.
 I couldn't stand it.
 I felt myself choking."
 Basinger has said that even as a model, when others relished looking in the mirror before appearing, she abhorred it and would avoid mirrors out of insecurity.
 Not long after her Ford deal, Basinger appeared on the cover of magazines.
 She also appears on the cover of the debut album by the band Survivor.
 She appeared in hundreds of advertisements throughout the early 1970s, most notably as the Breck Shampoo girl.
 She alternated between modeling and attending acting classes at the Neighborhood Playhouse, as well as performing in Greenwich Village clubs as a singer.
 Basinger is an alumna of the William Esper Studio for the performing arts in Manhattan, New York City.